SinsOfSeven/3dmigoto_math_lib/README.md

 # Math Library for 3dmigoto

 This is the first release of my math library for 3dmigoto.
 This tool is trying to tackle some of the challenges of doing math inside of 3dmigoto mod inis.
-As of now, only Cos and Rand are implemented.

 See [Methodology](#Methodology) for contribution guidelines.
 ```ini
 $\math\cos\in = 40
 run = commandlist\math\cos\run